 To take on this challenge, I developed a few activities to help my students learn essential feeling vocabulary.
 Rather than providing my students with a set of related feeling words in isolation, I created various sentences in which the feeling words were used.
 I directed my students’ focus on reading the sentences for the purpose of analyzing the situations first.
 Students highlighted or underlined the situations in each sentence.
-Then they conferred with a partner about which levels of intensity the feelings were being experienced in each sentence as they compared and ordered them from low to high degrees based on the context clues.
+Then, they conferred with a partner about which levels of intensity the feelings were being experienced in each sentence as they compared and ordered them from low to high degrees based on the context clues.

 After a few minutes, student groups rotated to the next feeling poster to see what the group(s) before them had written and then continued to add to that list.
-After the groups carouseled around the room to each poster, the groups revisited the first poster they were assigned, reviewed what the other groups had added, discussed whether they agreed or disagreed with each of the situations on the list or make changes.
+Toward the end this carousel activity, the groups revisited the first poster they were assigned, reviewed what the other groups had added, discussed whether they agreed or disagreed with each of the situations on the list or made changes.
 Last, groups shared out their poster with the class.
 This activity really engaged them in some great conversations.

 Another activity that really helped solidify their understanding of feeling vocabulary and the different shades–of–meaning, was a word association sort.
 Students were partnered up and given sets of words with a feeling card.
 Their task was to read each word and decided if the word was associated with the intensity level of that feeling.